What Is Marketing? A Better Definition (and Why It Matters)

 In business, they like to say “the customer is everything.”
 But the way we talk about marketing rarely reflects that belief.

-But marketing that actually works starts with undestanding the people we’re trying to reach:
+But marketing that actually works starts with a genuine understanding of the people we're trying to reach:

 The behavioral science?
 It’s not about what we want them to think—it’s about how they actually form associations, trust and respond.